dswh/twitter_web_proj/README.md

 # Twitter API Data Extraction

-This is just a sample project.
+This is just a sample project for one of the sessions.